phalcon/documentation/docs/application-micro.md

 $app->mount($products);
 ```

-This implementation loads each handler in turn and mounts it in our application object.
-The issue with this approach is that each request will result to only one endpoint and therefore one class method executed.
-The remaining methods/handlers will just remain in memory without being used.
+In the above approach, each handler is loaded sequentially and mounted in our application object.
+The drawback is that each request results in only one endpoint and, consequently, one class method executed.
+The remaining methods/handlers stay in memory without being utilized.

-Using lazy loading we reduce the number of objects loaded in memory and as a result our application uses less memory.
-The above implementation changes if we want to use lazy loading as follows:
+By incorporating lazy loading, we reduce the number of objects loaded in memory, resulting in more efficient resource usage.
+The implementation changes as follows:

 ```php
 <?php